 - Leading Zeros: 01, 02, 03

-By default we have dot (.) in the Number Format editable text box.
+By default, we have a dot (.) in the Number Format editable text box.
 Delete that dot and type the character whatever you want.
-You can add hyphen ‘-‘, colon ‘:’, ampersand ‘&’ or any character you are interested in.
+You can add hyphens ‘-‘, the colon ‘:’, ampersand ‘&’ or any character you are interested in.

-Alignment specifies whether your number or letter should be left or right or centered in the space for numbering.
-By default it is left aligned and you can change it to whatever you want.
+The Alignment specifies whether your number or letter should be left or right or centered in the space for numbering.
+By default, it is left aligned and you can change it to whatever you want.

 If you want to change the Font of numbers or letters you want to use in the number formats, then you can specify the font you want.
 Once you are done with your changes and if you are satisfied, then click “OK”.

 Now, you will see that the created numbered list is applied to the selected text.
 When you press Enter, the same numbered list is applied to the other entries as well.

 These are the simple steps to change the default numbered list in Word and define your own number format.
 You can create your own numbered list and make your Word document look good.

 If you have anything to add or suggest, please do share with us through comments.